-Okay, we at WorldWatchReview.com have just received yet another piece of good news from the major Swiss watchmaker.
-The famous luxury brand from La Chaux-de-Fonds will soon start selling its new take on their gorgeous Three Gold Bridges concept.
+Okay, we at WorldWatchReview.com have just received yet another piece of good news from the major Swiss watchmaker Girard-Perregaux.
+The famous luxury brand from La Chaux-de-Fonds, Switzerland will soon start selling its new take on their gorgeous Three Gold Bridges concept.
 Their recent Girard-Perregaux Tourbillon Three Gold Bridges (Ref.
-99193B52H001-BA6A) high jewelry watch sports a slightly modified version of their famous among connoisseurs GP9600 automatic movement with micro-rotor design.
-The complicated engine is housed inside a beautifully executed rose gold body, which is decorated with more than seven dozens baguette-cut diamonds totaling almost 12 carats.
+99193B52H001-BA6A) high jewelry wristwatch sports a slightly modified version of their in-house self-winding movement with micro-rotor design.
+The highly sophisticated mechanism is housed inside a beautifully executed rose gold body, which is decorated with more than seven dozens baguette-cut diamonds totaling almost 12 carats.

-Although I am not a great fan of high-jewelry watches (at least when it comes to timekeepers designed for gentlemen), I must admit that this particular job truly looks like a real work of art.
+Although I am not a great fan of high-jewelry watches (at least when it comes to timekeepers designed for gentlemen), I don’t even have to really exert myself at being as nonbiased as possible in order to admit that this particular specimen truly looks like a real work of art with all of its parts carefully finished and painstakingly assembled into a beautiful piece of functional jewelry.

-The middle part of the body, lugs and even the fixed bezel of the watch were meticulously routed and then set with the aforementioned 88 baguette-cut diamonds that together weight around 11.7 carats.
+The middle part of the slightly oversized body, lugs and even the fixed bezel of the watch were meticulously routed and then set with the aforementioned 88 baguette-cut diamonds that together tip the scales at around 11.7 carats.

 Thanks to this approach, the new timekeeper’s case looks like it was crafted from a huge diamond and then decorated with polished rose gold inlays.

-I am not sure how heavy this timekeeper is (at 41 millimeters in diameter and around 11 millimeters thick it must be quite massive), but it looks almost as lightweight as Omega’s gorgeous Hour Vision model with its transparent inner-case body.
+I am not sure how heavy this timekeeper is (at 41 millimeters in diameter and around 11 millimeters thick it must be quite massive, although, thanks to relatively low profile it will surprise you at how good it feels on a normal wrist), but it looks almost as lightweight as Omega’s gorgeous Hour Vision model with its transparent inner-case body.

 Featuring circular guilloche pattern that mimics that on the mainspring barrel cover at 12 o’clock, the plate serves as a perfect background both to the signature Regatta-shaped hour and minute hands, as well as to the finely crafted tourbillon module that also serves as a small seconds indicator.